Former Nokia software team unveils its first smartphone

 "In the long run, if someone brings fresh and new ideas, eventually, the market changes."

-The new Jolla phone, priced at 399 euros, runs on the MeeGo-based Sailfish operating system and will also be compatible with Google's Android applications in a clear break from Nokia.
+The new Jolla phone, priced at 399 euros ($510), runs on the MeeGo-based Sailfish operating system and will also be compatible with Google's Android applications in a clear break from Nokia.

 The phone comes with a 4.5-inch display and 8-megapixel camera.
 It will also be 4G-capable, depending on market.
 The Jolla will go on sale in the fourth quarter, the company said.